-Historic building restoration including limestone details and copper mansard roof.
+Historic building restoration including limestone and terra cotta details and copper mansard roof.

 The building was referred to as the Knabe Building after its longtime tenant the Knabe Piano Company.

-Henson directed the exterior restoration of the building which included repairs to the terracotta facade elements, reconstruction of deteriorated brick, copper mansard roof repairs, storefront restoration, sidewalk replacement and structural vault repairs.
-We are currently working on the design of a new roof deck.
+Henson directed the exterior restoration of the building which included repairs to the terra cotta façade elements, reconstruction of deteriorated brick, copper mansard roof repairs, storefront restoration, sidewalk replacement and structural vault repairs, and the construction of a new roof deck.

 November 5, 2019